Debra Austin, JD, PhD

 Debra is a neuroscience nerd.
 She studies how neuroscience research can improve law student and lawyer performance and wellbeing.

 Her seminal work, Killing Them Softly, shines a bright light on lawyer depression, substance abuse, and suicide, and its application of neuroscience to the chronic stresses of law school and law practice depict how law students and lawyers suffer cognitive damage that impairs them from doing precisely what their studies and practices require.
 It is one of the most downloaded articles of all Sturm College of Law faculty.
 She followed Killing with Drink Like a Lawyer, using neuroscience research to demonstrate how self-medication with substances like alcohol, marijuana, and study drugs impairs law student and lawyer thinking.
-Her new article, Food for Thought, examines the neuroscience research on the relationship of nutrition choices and optimal brain health and challenges lawyers to rethink their food philosophy and redesign their anti-aging plan.
+Her article Food for Thought, examines the neuroscience research on the relationship of nutrition choices and optimal brain health and challenges lawyers to rethink their food philosophy and redesign their anti-aging plan.
 And Positive Legal Education discusses the wellbeing crisis in legal education and the practice of law, and argues that Positive Psychology findings can help curate a culture of wellbeing in the legal field.

 Can Professor Austin’s neuroscience obsession help find a cure for what ails the study and practice of law?